ttappr/nicktracker/README.md

   tabs/windows in the UI.
 * Panic's are caught and displayed in the active window.

+## Uses For The Addon

+This was first put together as a way to help keep track of and remember all the interesting people that I would meet in day-to-day chat.
+People would change their nicks subtly or significantly with enough frequency to keep me guessing.
+Rather than keep handwritten notes, I figured if I could use automation to retain just enough info on users to jog my memory, it would help.
+So that's how this addon came about.

+After some time, I realized this was useful in other ways.
+For instance in a chat that I frequented, there were occasional troublemakers whose MO was to pretend to be one of the regulars to make trouble for them by PMing other users using the regular's nick with offensive statements to try and get them banned.
+Real immature stuff.
+With this tool, it was easy to separate the imposters from the regulars and inform other users and the channel mods.

+Having geolocation redily presented for users, I also learned something about people just knowing what parts of the world they came from and it expanded my awareness of geography and culture.
+Places I didn't know where they were on the map could be easily brought up in the browser from the links provided by `/IPLOOKUP`.

+I'd thought about other features that could be added to help users keep track of eachother (in a good way).
+For instance, there's a `.grab` command available on some netoworks that keeps a database of user quotes.
+Not every channel has that - so that's one idea.

 ## The Creep Factor

 One would hope that it wouldn't be necessary to explain this, but with the